How to monitor backup and restore progress in SQL Server

 - A backup file retention policy should also be created.

-- Keep critical database backups safe using data encryption introduced in SQL Server 2008.
+- Keep critical database backups safe using data encryption which was first introduced in SQL Server 2008.

 About the author